Three Ways to Win With The New Digital Care Continuum

 It’s surprising how many large healthcare companies still don’t view patients as people.
 Patients with osteoporosis, heart disease and depression, are still seen as independent patients of rheumatology, cardiology, and psychiatry departments.
 The system is aware of the different conditions, but the experience -from treatment to bill payment to diagnostics- will differ.
 For pharma companies, that means three independent business units with separate brands providing drug treatments.
 Patients are seen as three unique conditions, not as a single, person.

 Making this shift doesn’t happen overnight.
 Prisma Health took its first step toward delivering a holistic patient experience by enlisting the help of PerfectService, a unified platform for clinical communication and collaboration that helps physicians, nurses and care team members improve patient care.
 You can’t deliver an integrated patient experience if your clinical teams can’t seamlessly collaborate on a single platform.
-Things like EHR systems have primarily designed to store medical records and file claims, not optimize care coordination.
+Things like EHR systems have primarily been designed to store medical records and file claims, not optimize care coordination.
 Restructuring your technology footprint can go a long way to address this gap.
 And if you’re a digitally native healthcare provider, you’re likely already a step ahead.

 The reality is that todays’ care continuum is still largely conceptual.
 ACOs are designed to own the full care continuum but they are a small fraction of the U.S. healthcare spend.
 Look at your own company’s claims data.
 For commercial plans, you’ll be fortunate if 25 percent of the claims are tied to a value-based care model, and don’t be surprised if it’s under 5 percent.
 We’re still very much living in a fee-for-service world.
 And while payers have visibility across the care continuum, they don’t often have full control.
 Providers typically focus on just one area; primary care, specialty service lines, post-acute care, etc. which is why understanding the emerging modern healthcare platforms is so critical.
 Whether it is the rapid expansion of digital natives like Teladoc Health, legacy players going through a transformation like Prisma Health, or the steady growth of Kaiser Permanente, it’s coming faster you think.